Louisa S. McCord: Later years

-After the war, McCord left South Carolina for a time, went to Charlottesville, Virginia, and thence further to Canada —to Coburg and other points.
-But, finding that she could not remain away from South Carolina, she returned, and, though embittered by it, took the oath of allegiance that she might have the disposal of her own property.
+After the war, McCord left South Carolina for a time, going to Charlottesville, Virginia, and thence further to Canada—to Coburg and other points.
+But finding that she could not remain away from South Carolina, she returned, and, though embittered by it, took the oath of allegiance that she might have the disposal of her own property.
 The latter years of McCord's life were spent in Charleston, in the home of her son-in-law, Major Augustine T. Smythe, and his wife, her daughter Louisa.

 In the spring of 1879, the unveiling of the Confederate monument took place at Columbia, her little granddaughter, Cheves McCord, actively participating in the ceremony.
 On November 23, 1879, after a brief illness at her home in Charleston, she died and was buried in Magnolia Cemetery.